isomerpages/moe-blangahrisepri/index.md

       alt: Image alt text
       subtitle: HIGHLIGHTS
       image: /images/2023 Photos/Highlights/Mid Autumn/20230919_080351.jpg
-      description: "You’d know when Mid-Autumn Festival is around the corner thanks to our artistic and passionate parents from Parents Support Group (PSG)! "
+      description: You’d know when Mid-Autumn Festival is around the corner thanks to our artistic and passionate parents from Parents Support Group (PSG)!
   - resources:
       title: Publications
       button: Click here to see more